141 Lavern Avenue

-Services are held at the Chancery Chapel each Sunday at 12:15 p.m..
-Holy Day of obligation service is held at 7:30 p.m.
+Services are held each Sunday at 12:00 p.m..
+Holy Day of obligation service is held at 7:00 p.m.
 Confessions are heard 10 minutes before each service as well as by appointment.

 As independent Catholics we are not restricted by Rome in what we are able to offer our congregants.
 We welcome all God's children to the table to receive the Body and Blood of Christ.